troplolBE/bettercorrectors/README.md

 ## Usage

 You can use the program with or without docker.
+In both cases, if you want your results in a sqlite database, the resulting database will be found under the `result` directory.

 ### Parameters